tobiasfl/tobias-master-thesis-webrtc/README.md

  - [x] Subheadings for your background sections: start with what your audience should know: webrtc architecture, transport protocols, congestion controls, coupled congestion and shared bottleneck detection
  - [x] RTP, RTCP, SCTP in detail
  - [x] congestion control mechanisms for webrtc: GCC, NADA(CISCO)
+ - [x] Come up with your research question(s)
  - [ ] Scream
- - [x] Come up with your research question(s)
  - [ ] Video and Data flows: classes!  *NOT URGENT*
+ - [ ] Coupled Congestion control section
+ - [ ] WebRTC congestion controls section
- - [ ] RFC8699 (Coupled congestion control)
+ - [ ] Read RFC8699 (Coupled congestion control)
- - [ ] Coupled cngestions algorithm
+ - [ ] Congestion control section
- - [ ] Look algorithm
+ - [ ] Coupled congestion algorithm design section(algorithm steps and integrating with data and video)
- - [ ] Write coupled congestion control in background section
+ - [ ] Write about metrics to use in evaluation section (look at Safiqul's papers for which fairness index and etc. )
- - [ ] WebRTC congestion control in background
- - [ ] start with implementation section after background(writing algorithm steps)
- coupled->webrtc->loss and delay
- Think about how to design this thing with data and video. write implementation in future tense.
-Always write with we.
- Evaluation section. put metrics there,(what you want to test) -> look at safiquls paper(fiarness, which index am i gonna use)

  ### Next meeting: